Data Augmentation for Supervised Graph Outlier Detection via Latent Diffusion Models: Description of Datasets

 \textbf{Elliptic} \cite{weber2019anti}: The dataset comprises a graph of 203,769 nodes representing Bitcoin transactions, connected through 234,355 edges representing payment flows, along with 166 distinctive node attributes.
 It correlates Bitcoin transactional data with corresponding real-world entities that are categorized as lawful, including exchanges, wallet services, mining operations, and legitimate services, as well as unlawful categories, including scams, malicious software, terrorist-related organizations, ransomware operations, and fraudulent investment activities known as Ponzi schemes.

-\textbf{DGraph} \cite{huang2022dgraph}: The DGraph dataset is a large-scale graph with different edge types and temporal information supplied by Finvolution Group.
-It includes 3 million nodes, 4 million dynamic edges, and 1 million labeled nodes.
+\textbf{DGraph} \cite{huang2022dgraph}: DGraph is a large-scale graph with different edge types and temporal information supplied by Finvolution Group.
+It includes around 3 million nodes, 4 million dynamic edges, and 1 million node labels.
 The nodes represent user accounts within a financial organization offering personal loan services, while an edge between two nodes indicates that one account has designated the other as an emergency contact.
 Nodes classified as fraud correspond to users displaying delinquent financial conduct.
 For those accounts with borrowing records, outliers are identified as accounts with a history of overdue payments, while inliers are those without such a history.
 Additionally, the dataset includes 17 node features derived from user profile information.